IkeIsenhour/dotfiles/README.md

 ### Neovim Explanation

 I tried to build a Nvim config without using a base configuration, such as NvChad or LazyVim.
 Not to say that I am opposed to incorporating one of these in the future.
-I just wanted to build my initial config from scratch for my personal understanding Nvim.
+I just wanted to build my initial config from scratch for my personal understanding of Nvim.
 "From scratch" does not mean I didn't pull in an third-party plugins; as you will see, I use plenty.

 To begin, I followed what I felt was a very standard project structure.
 Starting from one's home directory: